Zakys98/metrics_app/README.md

 CONFIG_IKHEADERS=y
 ```

+## Requirements for evaluator app

+Following dependencies must be installed on the host system

+* Python3
+* python3-tk
+* matplotlib for Python3

 ## Directory structure

 * documentation - everything you need to know about this app
-* evaulator - directory with evaulator app
+* evaluator - directory with evaluator app
 * include - header files of track app
 * source - source files of track app
 * scripts - helper scripts